Skip to main content

 Overview

 The Brita Standard 4-Pack is identical in filtration to the 3-pack — same activated carbon and ion exchange resin, same 40-gallon capacity per filter, same NSF 42 certification.
-The only difference is the extra filter and the marginal price bump from $17.98 to $18.49.
+The only difference is the extra filter and a negligible price bump over the 3-pack.

 That math works overwhelmingly in the 4-pack's favor.
-At $4.62 per filter, you are saving $1.37 per filter compared to the 3-pack.
-Over a year (6 filters), that adds up to over $8 in savings — essentially a free filter.
+The per-filter cost drops roughly 23% compared to the 3-pack, and over a year of replacements (about 6 filters), the savings add up to essentially a free filter.
 For a product you will repurchase indefinitely, the 4-pack should be your default.

 The caveat remains the same as for any Brita Standard filter: NSF 42 certification only covers chlorine taste and odor.
 If you need lead, pharmaceutical, or PFAS reduction, the Brita Elite or a different brand is the better move.
 But if you are buying Standard, this is the pack size to choose.